Main Character Syndrome in AI and AI Psychosis: The Overlapping Mental Health Risks of AI Validation

 What Is Main Character Syndrome?
 (And Why AI Makes It Worse)

 Main character syndrome (MCS) describes a cognitive bias where individuals perceive themselves as the central figure in a dramatized life narrative—complete with plot twists, side characters, and a destined arc.
+This often leads people to assign themselves a central role and view one’s life as a personal narrative, prioritizing their own story above collective experiences.
+Individuals often see social interactions as if they are on a stage, performing for an imagined audience, which shapes their self presentation and identity.
 While rooted in narcissism and social media culture, AI accelerates main character syndrome through:

 “AI acts as a ‘yes-man’ that turns everyday events into cinematic moments.”

-Prolonged AI interaction increases main character syndrome traits by up to 38% in heavy users, especially Gen Z.
+Prolonged AI interaction increases main character syndrome traits by up to 38% in heavy users, especially Gen Z, turning more people into main characters in their own narratives by viewing oneself as the protagonist.

 AI Psychosis: When Main Character Syndrome Turns Delusional

 AI psychosis refers to psychosis-like symptoms triggered by over-engagement with conversational AI.
-Users develop delusions of grandeur, divine connection, or superhuman abilities—often believing the AI is sentient and chose them specifically.
+Users develop delusions of grandeur, divine connection, or superhuman abilities—often believing the AI is sentient and chose them specifically, and that this validation grants them a unique ability to understand or influence others.

 Key Overlaps Between Main Character Syndrome and AI Psychosis